Legal steroids, also known as multi-ingredient pre-workout supplements (MIPS), are over-the-counter (OTC) supplements. They’re meant to help with

 Some legal supplements do have science on their side and aren’t entirely unsafe.
 But others may be completely ineffective or even cause harm.

-Here’s a brief overview of which ones may be OK to use in small doses and which ones to avoid.
+Here’s a brief overview of which supplements may be fine to use in small doses and which to avoid.

 Creatine has numerous documented benefits: